LupaDevStudio/Geozzle/README.md

 #### Country shape (ISO 3 code)

-With the ISO 3 code obtained from the request, we created a python file that convert this geojson file to a *png* file in `extras/convert_geojson_to_png.py`.
+With the ISO 3 code obtained from the request, we created a Python file which converts this geojson file to a *png* file in `extras/convert_geojson_to_png.py`.

 The function scans the *geojson* file containing the geographical coordinates of each country's territory blocks.
-For each country, it creates a white image on which the aforementioned blocks are traced using pillow's polygon tracing function.
-The result is then stored in a folder as a png.
+For each country, it creates a white image on which the aforementioned blocks are traced using *Pillow*'s polygon tracing function.
+The result is then stored in a folder as a *png*.

 The output *png* file contains country shapes that are white with no backgrounds.
 This format is necessary for displaying the map in our graphical interface, *Kivy*, which can only draw on white spaces.
 Therefore, having the country shapes in white ensures compatibility with *Kivy*.
 ___